 Monitoring functions will ensure funding recipients, developers, contract services providers, and all contracted agencies adhere to state and federal regulations and requirements when operation, facilitating, or developing WVDOC administered programs and activities.
 WVDOC utilizes a Monitoring Plan that details the reasons monitoring reviews occur, timelines, specific approach to monitoring, documentation requires and corrective actions necessary to resolve issues or concerns discovered through a review.
 This plan details monitoring procedures, scheduling, and standards, to provide HUD-funded activity compliance and performance reviews for all funding recipients, including internal WVDOC program operations.
-WVDOC performs monitoring related to an acute or chronic matter uncovered by an external audit or necessitated by the possibility of fraud, waste, or mismanagement.
+WVDOC performs monitoring and compliance reviews based on risk assessments and predetermined scheduling, as well as monitoring related to an acute or chronic matter uncovered by an external audit or necessitated by the possibility of fraud, waste, or mismanagement.
 The monitoring process reviews consist of entrance meetings, analysis of documentation, interview, exit meetings, development and issuance of compliance review reports, corrective action plans, and if necessary, follow-up reviews and letters.